lowandrew/Plasmid_Assembler/docs/installation.md

 `pip3 install -r requirements.txt`

 If all of your dependencies are properly installed, you should now be able to run PlasmidExtractor.
 If installation of a dependency has not worked, you should get a _ModuleNotFoundError_ for the depedency that has not been able to run properly.

+For visualization of sourmash results, you may need to install the python3-tk library.
+On a debian-based system, you can do this with: `apt-get install python3-tk`